Skip navigation

 Why do I need a hematocrit test?

-Your health care provider may order a hematocrit test as part of your regular checkup or to monitor your health if you are being treated for cancer or have an ongoing health condition.
+Your health care provider may order a hematocrit test as part of your routine checkup or to monitor your health if you are being treated for cancer or have an ongoing health condition.
 Your provider may also order this test if you have symptoms of a red blood cell disorder, such as anemia or polycythemia:

 Symptoms of anemia (too few red blood cells) may include: